Read about the Holy Spirit in your own language.

 The early Eastern Orthodox teachers put it this way: the 'face' of the Father is revealed by the Son; the 'face' of the Son is revealed by the Spirit.
 Notice: there is no Person who reveals to us the 'face' of the Spirit.
 The shape of the Spirit's 'face' is recognizable only by way of the unseen Spirit itself, working through the the Scriptures in revealing Jesus.
 Even the Scriptural witness to the Spirit as a vigorous and powerful entity is not direct, visible, or clear.
 The Spirit, after all, is who makes the Bible so useful in revealing faith matters.
 The Scriptural witness is to the presence, activity, and effect of the Spirit -- a second-hand report of the 'face' as seen in a fog bank.
 If we are to look in Scripture for the Spirit's 'face', it's best found in the same source that best reveals the Father -- Jesus.
 For it is Jesus who is God-with-us, God at His most tangible and most detailed.
 Even that, however, is indirect, for Jesus is not the same Person as the Spirit.
 This leaves the followers, the 'church', or 'Body', of Christ, formed by the Spirit -- but that comes in countless shapes, and is often far from living in a way that reflects the Triune God.
 Thus, the mist remains.
 We are left to probe, try, test, ponder, and ultimately just live in the mystery of the Spirit.

-The key way of giving the Holy Spirit grief is malice, which is shown as bitterness, rage, anger, clamor (making lots of noise and disruption), and slander.
+The key way of giving the Holy Spirit grief is malice, which shows itself though bitterness, rage, anger, clamor (making lots of noise and disruption), and slander.
+In malice, one acts with the purpose of doing harm.
 Paul follows this description by what makes for a happy Holy Spirit: forgiving others as, in Christ, God forgave you.